How to Install Python 3.12 on Ubuntu

 Compile Python 3.12 from Source on Ubuntu

-Compile Python 3.12 manually when you need Link Time Optimization, custom prefixes, or independent upgrade cycles.
+Compile Python 3.12 manually on Ubuntu 26.04 LTS or when you need custom prefixes or independent upgrade cycles.
 Source builds install alongside Ubuntu’s system Python without overwriting /usr/bin/python3.

 Download Python 3.12 Source Tarball